A little of history of the Vatican Gardens

 How to visit the Vatican Gardens?

-The Vatican Gardens can only be visited in the company of the internal staff of the Museums, so it is necessary to book a guided tour.
+The Vatican Gardens can only be visited in the company of the internal staff of the Museums, so it is necessary to book the Vatican Gardens Group Tour.
 However, there are two possible alternatives: in the first option, the visit is carried out by a guide, while in the second option, the visit takes place on board an open bus and with the support of an audio guide.

 Other attractions in the area